Phurga/obsidian_vault/sources/PublicationsOfficeoftheEuropeanUnion2023_ImpactAssessment.md

 importDate: 2025-07-09
 ---
 >[!metadata]+
-> Impact Assessment Report Accompanying the Proposal for a Directive of the European Parliament and of the Council on Soil Monitoring and Resilience (soil Monitoring Law)
+> Impact assessment report accompanying the proposal for a directive of the European parliament and of the council on soil monitoring and resilience (soil monitoring law)
 > [[European Commission]],
 > [[Publications Office of the European Union]] (2023)
 >